AGCoL

 2. For the project you want to load, open the project's Parameters window to enter the appropriate values.

-3. The select Load Project.
+3. Then select Load Project.

 Editing the script